-This Report was prepared in accordance with the Bank's internal regulations concerning the information policies of PKO Bank Polski S.A. regarding capital adequacy (The information policies of PKO Bank Polski S.A. regarding capital adequacy and other information subject to disclosure), in accordance with the provisions of Article 431 of the CRR, that are available on the Bank's website (www.pkobp.pl) as well as the related internal regulations which contain detailed information relating to disclosures concerning capital adequacy, the manner of their verification, approval and publication.
+This Report was prepared in accordance with the Bank's internal regulations concerning the information policies of PKO Bank Polski S.A. regarding capital adequacy and other information subject to disclosure), in accordance with the provisions of Article 431 of the CRR, that are available on the Bank's website (www.pkobp.pl) as well as the related internal regulations which contain detailed information relating to disclosures concerning capital adequacy, the manner of their verification, approval and publication.